rajvipulraj401/React/React_notes/REACT_Full_Course/23to27-ReactLevel_3/README.md

 8. Lifting state up: share state between components by moving it to their closest common ancestor.

+we have to keep the state at that point where all other component doesn't need to re - render so in turn it will give less load to browser(less work for browser). and also above the components which are going to use that state.
+As props can only be send from parents to child .Hence pulling the state up.

 ## useState hook -------